-Chairman Cusack, Chairman Hinds and distinguished members of the Committee, on behalf of our member organizations, I am testifying in support of S.10, An Act Providing for Climate Change Adaptation Infrastructure Investments in The Commonwealth, Governor Baker's proposal to fund community-based initiatives to facilitate climate change adaptation.
+Chairman Cusack, Chairman Hinds and distinguished members of the Committee, on behalf of our member organizations, I am testifying in support of S.2924, An Act Providing for Climate Change Adaptation Infrastructure and Affordable Housing Investments in The Commonwealth, and we are grateful to Sen. Eldridge and Rep. Elugardo for introducing this legislation to further advance the Housing and Environment Revenue Opportunities (HERO) Coalition's proposal this session.

-MACDC commends Secretary Kathleen Theoharides and her staff at the Executive Office of Energy and Environmental Affairs (EOEEA) for developing and implementing the Municipal Vulnerability Preparedness (MVP) program and the MA Climate Clearinghouse.
+MACDC also commends the Baker administration for its proposal to fund communitybased initiatives to facilitate climate change adaptation, and particularly Secretary Kathleen Theoharides and her staff at the Executive Office of Energy and Environmental Affairs (EOEEA), for developing and implementing the Municipal Vulnerability Preparedness (MVP) program and the MA Climate Clearinghouse.
 Both efforts support municipalities in planning and preparing community-based solutions that add resiliency and safeguard residents and local resources and infrastructure from the impacts of climate change.
 Our members are becoming increasing involved in these efforts themselves.
 Whether they are coastal CDCs like Neighborhood of Affordable Housing in East Boston or inland ones like Hilltown CDC in Western Mass, our members understand that low-income populations are often the most vulnerable to the impacts of sea level rise, extreme heat, severe weather, and other climate change impacts.
 CDCs are working both to build resiliency into their properties and their communities and to prepare to support disaster response efforts when there is a crisis.

 We also have been working with the Administration and Secretary Mike Kennealy to meet the outstanding demand for housing opportunities in the red-hot Greater Boston market as well as the need for better housing opportunities in weaker markets in rural communities and many of our Gateway Cities.
+Our members have also been working with many others to ensure long-term housing stability and to avoid evictions during the COVID pandemic.
 Our members build and preserve more than 1,500 homes each year and currently own more than 18,000 affordable rental homes across the state.
 Our members have a deep commitment to ensuring that everyone has a safe home that they can afford in a community where they can thrive.

-To meet these shared values, MACDC is supporting S.10 and suggesting perfecting amendments to increase the underlying deeds excise fees by another 50 percent to fund and accelerate production of affordable housing across the Commonwealth and to ensure a higher level of support for low-income residents in our communities.
-We also support establishing local options to generate targeted fees to support affordable housing, as proposed by several bills before the committee today.
+To meet these shared values, MACDC had testified in support of S.10, at a hearing before this same Committee in June 2019.
+At that time we also suggested incorporating the changes included in S.2924, recommending that the Committee increase the underlying deeds excise fees by another 50 percent to fund and accelerate production of affordable housing across the Commonwealth and to ensure a higher level of support for low-income residents in our communities.
+(We also support establishing local options to generate targeted fees to support affordable housing, as proposed by several bills heard before the committee this session.)